oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    ```

    - About deleting and recreating the configmap:
-     - We delete a configmap before creating it as otherwise the create command will fail if the configmap already exists.
+     - We delete a configmap before creating it, otherwise the create command will fail if the configmap already exists.
      - This allows us to change the configmap when using the `kubectl create configmap` verb.

-   - We name and label configmap using their associated domain uid for two reasons:
+   - We name and label configmap using their associated domain UID for two reasons:
      - To make it obvious which configmap belong to which domains.
      - To make it easier to cleanup a domain.
 Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all resources associated with a domain.

    {{% /expand%}}

+1. _Update your domain resource file to refer to the configmap and its secret, and apply it._

+      Do one the following:

+      {{%expand "Click here to expand." %}}
+  - Option 1: Update your current domain resource file from the Initial use case.
+      - Add the secret to its `spec.configuration.secrets` stanza:

+          ```
+          spec:
+            ...
+            configuration:
+            ...
+              secrets:
+              - sample-domain1-datasource-secret
+          ```
+         (Leave any existing secrets in place.)

+    - Change its `spec.configuration.model.configMap` to look like:

+          ```
+          spec:
+            ...
+            configuration:
+              ...
+              model:
+                ...
+                configMap: sample-domain1-wdt-config-map
+           ```
+    - Apply your changed domain resource:

+          ```
+          kubectl apply -f your-domain-resource.yaml
+          ```

+  - Option 2: Or, use the similarly updated domain resource file that is supplied with the sample:

+        ```
+        kubectl apply -f /tmp/miisample/domain-resources/mii-update1-d1-WLS-v1-ds.yaml
+        ```
+      {{% /expand%}}

+1. _Restart the domain._

-1. _Roll the domain:_ Now that the datasource is depoyed in a configmap, let's tell the operator to 'roll' the domain.
+   Now that the data source is deployed in a configmap and its secret is also deployed, and now that we have applied an updated domain resource with its `spec.configuration.model.configMap` and `spec.configuration.secrets` referencing the configmap and secret, let's tell the operator to 'roll' the domain.

-   When a model domain rolls, it will rerun its `introspector` in order to regenerate its configuration, and it will also pass on the configuration changes found by the introspector to each rolled server.
-One way to cause a domain to roll is to change the domain's `spec.restartVersion`.
-There are multiple ways to make this modification, here are there:
+   When a model domain restarts, it will rerun its introspector job in order to regenerate its configuration, and it will also pass the configuration changes found by the introspector to each restarted server.
+   One way to cause a running domain to restart is to change the domain's `spec.restartVersion`.
+There are multiple ways to make this modification, here are three:
+   {{%expand "Click here to expand." %}}

-   - Live edit your domainby calling `kubectl -n sample-domain1-ns edit domain sample-domain1` and changing the value of the `spec.restartVersion` field.
+   - Option 1: Live edit your domain.
+     - Call `kubectl -n sample-domain1-ns edit domain sample-domain1`.
+     - Edit the value of the `spec.restartVersion` field and save.
+       - The field is a string, but most folks simply use a number in this field and increment it with each restart.
+   - Option 2: Or, dynamically change your domain using `kubectl patch`.

-   - Call `` to get the current restartVersion, and `` to set it to some other value.
+     - To get the current `restartVersion` call:
+       ```
+       kubectl -n sample-domain1-ns get domain sample-domain1 '-o=jsonpath={.spec.restartVersion}'
+       ```
+     - Choose a new restart version that's different from the current restart version.
+       - The field is a string, but most folks simply use a number in this field and increment it with each restart.
+     - Use `kubectl patch` to set to the new value.
+For example, assuming the new restart version is `2`:
+       ```
+       kubectl -n sample-domain1-ns patch domain sample-domain1 --type=json '-p=[{"op": "replace", "path": "/spec/restartVersion", "value": "2" }]'
+       ```
+   - Option 3: Or, use the sample helper script.

-   - Call `/tmp/mii-sample
+     - Call `/tmp/mii-sample/utils/patch-restart-version.sh -n sample-domain1-ns -d sample-domain1`.
+     - This will perform the same `kubectl get` and `kubectl patch` commands as Option 2.
+   {{% /expand%}}

-1. _Wait for the roll:_ Now that you've started a domain roll, you'll need to wait for it to complete if you want to verify that the datasource was deployed.
+1. _Wait for the roll._

+    Now that you've started a domain roll, you'll need to wait for it to complete if you want to verify that the data source was deployed.

    - One way to do this is to call `kubectl get pods -n sample-domain1-ns --watch` and wait for pods to cycle back to their `ready` state.

-   - Alternatively, you can run `/tmp/mii-sample/utils/wl-pod-wait.sh -p 3`, this is a utility script that provides useful information about a domain's pods and waits for them to reach a `ready` state, reach their target `restartVersion`, and reach their target `image` before exiting:
+   - Alternatively, you can run `/tmp/mii-sample/utils/wl-pod-wait.sh -p 3`; this is a utility script that provides useful information about a domain's pods and waits for them to reach a `ready` state, reach their target `restartVersion`, and reach their target `image` before exiting.

      {{%expand "Click here to expand the `wl-pod-wait.sh` usage." %}}
      ```